Measurements conspire nonlocally to restructure critical quantum states: Ensemble of outcomes

 \subsection{Transition}

 Here we discuss the nature of the transition at $K=1/2$ by comparing the structure of correlation functions in the two phases.
 First, note that the replica action $s_N[\varphi_0 \ldots \varphi_{N-1}]$ in Eq.~\eqref{eq:sN} is invariant under the exchange of fields $\varphi_{\alpha} \leftrightarrow \varphi_{\beta}$.
-However, for $K<1/2$ where $\cos[2(\varphi_{\alpha}-\varphi_{\beta})]$ is relevant, we expect the path integral to be dominated by field configurations with $\varphi_{\alpha}-\varphi_{\gamma}$ an integer multiple of $\pi$.
-This implies at small $K$ a spontaneous breaking of the exchange symmetry.
-Each of the symmetry-broken phases can be labeled by a set of $N-1$ integers $p_{\alpha} = \pi^{-1}(\varphi_{1}-\varphi_{\alpha})$ with $\alpha \geq 1$.
+However, for $K<1/2$ where $\cos[2(\varphi_{\alpha}-\varphi_{\beta})]$ is relevant, we expect the path integral to be dominated by field configurations with $\varphi_{\alpha}-\varphi_{\beta}$ an integer multiple of $\pi$.
+This suggests a spontaneous breaking of the exchange symmetry at small $K$.
+Each of the symmetry-broken configurations can be labeled by a set of $N-1$ integers $p_{\alpha} = \pi^{-1}(\varphi_{0}-\varphi_{\alpha})$ with $\alpha \geq 1$.
 To understand them, it is helpful to consider a domain wall, for example a sharp increase in $p_{\alpha}$ around $x=0$.
 Jumps in $\varphi_{\alpha}$ by $\pi$ do not alter the local density away from the jump.
 Instead, an increase of $\varphi_{\alpha}$ by $\pi$ corresponds to a missing particle in the vicinity of the jump.
-This means that a domain wall, across which $p_{\alpha}-p_{\gamma}$ increases by an integer, corresponds to an increase in the local particle density in replica $\alpha$ relative to replica $\gamma$.
+This means that a domain wall across which $p_{\alpha}-p_{\beta}$ increases by an integer corresponds to a decrease in the local particle density in replica $\alpha$ relative to replica $\beta$.
 For $K<1/2$, under coarse-graining these domain walls become dilute, indicating that long-wavelength features in the particle density match across the different replicas.
 For $K>1/2$, fluctuations of the fields $\varphi_{\alpha}$ are independent in the limit of long wavelengths.
 We illustrate these two different behaviors in Fig.~\ref{fig:RGreplica}(b).

 The correlation functions $C_N(x)$ and $D_N(x)$ describe fluctuations between the different replicas.
 For $N=2$ they can be expressed as